All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Injection Site Reactions

 The most commonly reported side effect is localized redness and warmth at the injection site.
 This occurs because LL-37 is an immunomodulatory peptide.
 It naturally recruits immune cells and promotes local inflammation as part of its mechanism of action.
-The reaction is typically mild, resolves within an hour, and does not indicate an adverse event .
+The reaction is typically mild, resolves within an hour, and doesn't indicate an adverse event .

 To minimize injection site reactions: rotate injection sites, ensure the solution is at refrigerator temperature (not frozen), and use proper injection technique with a 29-31 gauge needle.